Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Conclusions

 \section{Conclusions}

-In this paper, we study the problem of robust VLM reasoning and present a neuro-symbolic investigation.
+In this paper, we study the robustness of the rule-based deductive reasoning of VLMs under controlled covariate shifts and present a neuro-symbolic investigation.
 We demonstrate that incorporating a symbolic program, a circuit specifically, with a VLM helps improve its performance and robustness on visual deductive reasoning tasks.
-In contrast, we find that end-to-end gradient-based fine-tuning and scaling up model size do not guarantee that VLMs capture the correct reasoning functions.
+In contrast, we find that gradient-based end-to-end fine-tuning and scaling up model size do not guarantee that VLMs capture the correct reasoning function.

 We also discuss several limitations and promising directions for future work.
 First, our current paradigm assumes access to symbolic rules, whereas in practice such rules are often expressed in natural language; extending the paradigm to automatically extract symbolic rules from natural-language descriptions would broaden its applicability.
 Second, the current symbolic module is task-specific, requiring a separate circuit for each reasoning function; developing a more flexible symbolic module that can accommodate multiple reasoning functions is a promising direction.
 Third, the overall performance of the proposed paradigm remains dependent on the VLM's recognition capability, suggesting the need for methods that reduce the sensitivity of symbolic reasoning to imperfect visual concept recognition.
+Finally, our findings are restricted to visual deductive reasoning with explicit task rules and controlled covariate shifts, and do not directly establish robustness in open-ended multimodal reasoning settings.
 A more detailed discussion of these limitations and directions is provided in Appendix~\ref{app:discussion}.